 3105F.2.1 Manual procedure.
-For MOTs classified as Low risk (Table 31F-5-1), simplified calculations may be used to determine the mooring forces, except if any of the following conditions exist (Figures 31F-5-2 and 31F-5-3, below).
+Simplified calculations may be used to determine the mooring forces for barges with Favorable site conditions (see Table 31F-3-10) and no passing vessel effects (see Section 3105F.3.2), except if any of the following conditions exist (Figures 31F-5-2 and 31F-5-3, below).

 - 1. Mooring layout is significantly asymmetrical - 2.
-Horizontal mooring line angles (α) on bow and stern exceed 45 degrees - 3.
-Horizontal breast mooring line angles exceed 15 normal to the hull - 4.
+Horizontal mooring line angles (α) on bow and stern exceed 45 degrees

+- 3. Horizontal breast mooring line angles exceed 15 normal to the hull - 4.
 Horizontal spring mooring line angles exceed 10 degrees from a line parallel to the hull